igorcferreiradev/Weather-App/README.md

 ### 🛠️ Installation

+To use the quiz offline:

+1. Clone or download this repository.
-To use this tool offline, download or clone the repository and open the `index.html` file in your browser.
+2. Open `index.html` in your browser.

 ---